 The MBAA Brewery Award of Excellence will recognize outstanding achievements by a single brewery in the development and implementation of new and innovative processes that support sustainability in brewing.
-Breweries that have completed a sustainability project are encouraged to apply for the award.
+Breweries that have completed a sustainability project from 2012 to now are eligible to apply for the award.

 Sustainability projects will be judged on:

 The degree of improvement relates to the size of the improvement relative to former performance.
 For example, a brewery that used to consume 30 BBL water /BBl of beer improved to 10 BBL water/BBL of beer is a dramatic improvement.
 Though 10 BBL water/BBL of beer may not be a benchmark performance for the industry, the brewery improved nearly 70%.
 This is a good improvement and should be judged as such.
 The timing to get to the level of improvement should not impact score (for example, it took 10 years vs. one year).
 Uniqueness of approach is also scored higher.